 My first exposure to research was in the laboratory of Dr. Paul Currie, studying circuitry related to metabolism, stress, and addiction in a rat model.
 We investigated the effects of ghrelin, an orexegenic peptide, in mediating cocaine-induced ethanol intake.
 As a Psychiatry Summer Training and Research intern, I worked in the laboratory of Dr. Atsushi Kamiya at Johns Hopkins studying the role of GABAA receptors in a neurodevelopmental model of schizophrenia.

-For my undergraduate thesis project, I worked under the mentorship of Dr. Derek Applewhite to examine the role of two cytoskeletal crosslinking proteins (Short Stop and Pickled Eggs) in nuclear positioning.
+For my undergraduate thesis project at Reed College, I worked under the mentorship of Dr. Derek Applewhite to examine the role of two cytoskeletal crosslinking proteins (Short Stop and Pickled Eggs) in nuclear positioning.
 This research was conducted in a Drosophila melanogaster model, making use of a cancer-like cell line as well as neuroblasts isolated from larval tissue.

 What I look for in a scientist

 Honesty and the willingness to question.
 I believe that the more that we can let go of our egos, pursue science in a collaborative way, and enjoy as many seconds of it as possible, the better the outcome in every way.